 –Anonymous user

-Reading it nowadays, someone with no experience on the UNIX operating system during that era, should be able to gain some understanding on the state and the problems of the available UNIX flavors, back in the 80s, before the rise of Linux (hey, it is GNU Linux pal!) and the revolution of the Open Source community.
+Although as previously mentioned that the book nowadays is totally outdated, for someone with no experience on the UNIX operating system during that era (including me), reading it should provide some understanding on the state and the problems of the available UNIX flavors, back in the 80s, before the rise of Linux (hey, it is GNU Linux) and the revolution of the Open Source community that followed that era.
+One significant thing you should note is how the authors in 1994, did not manage to predict the BSD and Linux explosive evolution during the next decades.

 There is a dedication “To Ken and Dennis, without whom this book would not have been possible.”, referring to Dennis Ritchie and Ken Thompson , both creators of the UNIX Operating System.